 Getting the best deal

-If you’re remodeling your kitchen but don’t plan to remain in your home in the long term then opt for readily available and non-exclusive colours which will keep the cost down.
+If you’re remodeling your kitchen but don’t plan to remain in your home in the long term then opt for readily available and non-exclusive colors which will keep the cost down.
 If you plan to stay in your home and see granite worktops as an investment, choose the best quality you can afford.
-Granite is long lasting and will not normally require replacing within your lifetime.
+Granite is long-lasting and will not normally require replacing within your lifetime.